TekMonksGitHub/libasync/README.md

 * High performance File IO servers
 * High performance APIs in C++

+Maybe you want to create the next great asynchronous web server which decimates Nginx ;)  or the next big high performance database, or the next generation CDN server? `libasync` might be a great foundation for this, so you can concentrate on the logic of your next great application, and not the basic C++ plumbing to make it asynchronous and high performance.

 Sometimes you just need the raw performance of C++ ;)